khalek/latex-ant-task/README.md

 ## Building and installing

-With Maven is is fairly simple to build the source.
+With Maven it is fairly simple to build the source.
 We only need to provide one argument.

 ```
 # In the root catalog